bor0/gidti/manuscript/appendices.md

              (mergeProofs foundProofs theorems)
 ```

 Where `mergeProofs` is a function that merges 2 lists of theorems, avoiding duplicates.
-An example usage:
+An example of usage:

 ```haskell
 muRules = [